 Question: Can I apply to more than one program?

 Answer: Yes, you may apply to more than one type of program, for example, one bilateral program and one CSU program, but not multiple locations within one type of program.
-The only exception to this is the ISEP program which enables you to apply to up to 10 different locations as part of the application fee.

 Question: Can I study abroad more than once?